raphael-group/decifer/README.md

 | Demo | Description |
 |------|-------------|
 | [A12](demos/demo-A12.sh) | Demo of DeCiFer basic command on prostate cancer patient A12 |

+<a name="reccomendations"></a>
+### Reccomendations and quality control

+- We reccomend to initially select a reasonably high maximum number of clusters with option `-K` and then further increase it if the selected best number of clusters is close to the maximum limit.
+- DeCiFer outputs the decreasing objective function which is used to select the number of clusters based on the Elbow criterion; if the function is still substantially decreasing near the selecte maximum number of clusters please try to further increase this value.
+- You can adapt the sensitivity of the Elbow criterion by adjustiv the corresponding parameter.

 <a name="development"></a>
 ## Development